sharetribe/flex-docs/src/docs/howto-transaction-process/edit-transaction-process-with-flex-cli/index.md

 ## Summary

-In this tutorial we pulled an existing process definition with the Flex CLI.
-We extended the review period to 10 days, validated the process file and pushed it back to Flex.
+In this tutorial we pulled an existing process definition with the Sharetribe CLI.
+We extended the review period to 10 days, validated the process file and pushed it back to Sharetribe.
 Finally, we updated the alias to point to the new version.

 You know now how to make simple modifications to the process.
 Have a look at the